OGGM/oggm-edu/docs/simulator.rst

 We are going to show that the ELA is determinant in shaping glaciers.

+**Experiment:**

-**In "beginner mode", start by setting the ELA to 2500m a.s.l**, and note on a piece of paper: the equilibrium volume of the glacier, its length and maximal thickness.
+- In "Beginner mode", start by setting the ELA to 2500m a.s.l, and note on a piece of paper: the equilibrium volume of the glacier, its length and maximal thickness.

-**Now change the ELA up to 3500m a.s.l in 200m increments** and, at each step, note the equilibrium volume of the glacier, its length and maximal thickness.
+- Now change the ELA up to 3500m a.s.l in 200m increments and, at each step, note the equilibrium volume of the glacier, its length and maximal thickness.

-**Now draw these variables on a graph, as a function of the ELA.**
+- Next draw these variables on a graph, as a function of the ELA.

+**Questions to answer:**

-How does glacier volume change with ELA?
+- How does glacier volume change with ELA?
 Can you explain why?
-What about glacier length and thickness?
-Are these changes linear, or more complex?
+- What about glacier length and thickness?
+- Are these changes linear, or more complex?

 ..  admonition:: Take home messages
     :class: toggle